For It or Against It? – A Look at Embryonic Stem Cell Research

 Rev. Robert Fleischmann, National Director, Christian Life Resources

 Stem cell research has been called the holy grail of modern medical research.
-With its “potential” applications in the cure of cancer, healing of spinal cord injuries and reversal of neurological declines, stem cell research has become the “talk of the town.”
+With its “potential” applications in the cure of cancer, healing of spinal cord injuries, and reversal of neurological declines, stem cell research has become the “talk of the town.”
 The federal government and some states fund the research.
 Newspapers and TV shows report about it.
-People continue to hold out promise at the prospect of using stem cells to heal and offer hope for improved qualities of life.
+People continue to hold out promises at the prospect of using stem cells to heal and offer hope for improved quality of life.

 Such research raises emotional, ethical, and scientific issues.
 Politicians and celebrities have stepped forward promising that with more money and more support, the answers lie just around the corner to what ails us.

 It is impossible to talk about potentially-incredible cures without equating them with incredible profits.
 Both the research team making the discovery and the company sponsoring the research stand to amass millions, even billions, of dollars.
 When an industry has these amounts of money at stake, the research potential becomes hyped, the progress exaggerated, and the public’s hopes for relief are heightened.